usccolumbia/materialsatlas/docs/user-guide/formation_energy_ehull.md

 It should also be mentioned that a higher accuracy for predicting formation energy can be achieved using the graph neural networks if the crystal structure is available.
 This is a very important tool if we want to find the formation energy of a material when the energy information is not accessible [^2, ^3].

 Therefore, we provide both composition-based and structure-based options for predicting the formation energy using MaterialsAtals.org.
-You can submit either the cif file of the crystal structure or enter the chemical formula to perform the predictions.
+You can submit either the cif file of the crystal structure or the chemical formula to perform the predictions.

 Formation energy indicates only whether the material is stable with respect to the parent materials of each element of it.
 However, after synthesizing the material, it can decompose to a combination of other competing phases.
 If the material is thermodynamically stable, the energy above the hull must be equal to zero.
 In MaterialsAtals.org, we provide a tool to compute energy above hull employing the DFT energies of the target material and competing phases.